 The federal Water Pollution Control Act (PL 92-500), also known as the CWA, requires states to provide the USEPA with an assessment of the quality of their waters (Section 305[b]), a list of waters that do not support their designated uses or attain WQS and require the development of TMDLs (Section 303[d]), and an assessment of status and trends of publicly owned lakes (Section 314).
-Like the 2020 reporting cycle, EGLE is fulfilling these CWA reporting requirements in 2022 through the submission of an IR.
+Like the 2022 reporting cycle, EGLE is fulfilling these CWA reporting requirements in 2024 through the submission of an IR.

-Where possible, Michigan's 2022 IR was developed consistent with the USEPA's "Guidance for 2006 Assessment, Listing and Reporting Requirements Pursuant to Sections 303(d), 305(b), and 314 of the Clean Water Act" and supplemental guidance information for 2008-2022 IRs prepared by the USEPA.
+Where possible, Michigan's 2024 IR was developed mindful of the USEPA's "Guidance for 2006 Assessment, Listing and Reporting Requirements Pursuant to Sections 303(d), 305(b), and 314 of the Clean Water Act" and supplemental guidance information for 2008-2024 IRs prepared by the USEPA.

-A primary objective of this IR is to describe attainment status of Michigan's surface waters relative to the designated uses specified in Michigan's WQS (available at michigan.gov/egle/-/media/Project/Websites/egle/Documents/Programs/WRD/NPDES/part-4-water-quality-standards.pdf).
-Michigan's Part 4 Rules, WQS, are promulgated under Part 31, Water Resources Protection, of the Natural Resources and Environmental Protection Act, 1994 PA 451, as amended (NREPA).
+A primary objective of this IR is to describe attainment status of Michigan's surface waters relative to the designated uses specified in Michigan's WQS (available at Michigan's Part 4 Rules, WQS, are promulgated under Part 31, Water Resources Protection, of the Natural Resources and Environmental Protection Act, 1994 PA 451, as amended (NREPA).
 Michigan's WQS are consistent with the Great Lakes Initiative, establish minimum water quality requirements by which the waters of the state are to be managed, and provide the primary regulatory framework that guides EGLE's water quality monitoring/assessment and water protection activities.

 To describe the attainment status of surface waters, each water body is placed in at least one of five reporting categories (see Section 4.11) based upon the amount of information known about the water body's water quality status, the degree of designated use support, and the type of impairment preventing designated use support.
-Additionally, the attainment status information described within this IR is used to help inform some of the outcomes associated with various goals identified within the Water Resources Division's (WRD) Measures of Success.
-The Measures of Success are used to define the expected outcomes of water resource programs geared toward having clean and safe water.